FabioMiguel2000/Augmented-Sword/README.md

 **Note:** In this project we use ArUcO markers that can be found [here](https://chev.me/arucogen/).

 ### Simple Mode - Flat Cardboard Cutout (2 ArUcO Markers)
-- A planar object with the markers 0 and 1.
+- A flat card with a handle located at the bottom.
+It features two printed markers with the IDs 0 and 1, namely [Marker_0](https://github.com/FabioMiguel2000/Augmented-Sword/blob/main/img/samples/marker_0.png) and [Marker_1](https://github.com/FabioMiguel2000/Augmented-Sword/blob/main/img/samples/marker_0.png).
+- The one we used is 15cm x 15cm, and looks like the following:
 <p align="center">
    <img width="412" alt="image" src="https://github.com/FabioMiguel2000/Augmented-Sword/assets/100025288/4c706893-c2cf-4c8f-81e2-4ed528dfca9d">
 </p>